Friends-of-Monika/mas-selfharm/README.md

 We've had plenty of people working on and contributing to this submod!
 You can find the maintained list of them at the [wiki](https://github.com/my-otter-self/MAS_selfharm/wiki/%E2%9C%92%EF%B8%8F-MAS-Self-Harm-Mod-Team).

+**Note:** CC BY-NC-ND 4.0 only covers content created by authors, contributors or maintainers of this mod (repository) and does not cover anything that was created by third party (as attributed in [Credits](https://github.com/my-otter-self/MAS_selfharm/wiki/%F0%9F%93%9D-Credits) wiki page.)

 ## 💬 Join our Discord

 We're up to chat!
 Come join us at our Discord server [here](https://mon.icu/discord).